Donate to support freedom.

 Type: L2 (OP Stack)

-Why it matters in 2026: OP Mainnet remains central in Superchain governance and public-goods aligned developer funding.
+Why it matters in 2026: OP Mainnet remains central in Superchain governance and public-goods aligned developer funding and has shown steady growth alongside the broader L2 ecosystem.

 Best for: Public goods projects, governance-heavy systems, and Superchain-native launches.